yuvalmGS/gigaspaces-wiki-jekyll/xap97net/net-tutorial-part1.markdown

 # Interacting with the Space

-All space operations are relevant to both the POCO and Document.
+All space operations are relevant to both the PONO and Document.

 #### Writing an object to space: